luojiahai/learning/AZ-203 - Developing Solutions for Microsoft Azure/02 - Develop Azure Platform as a Service Compute Solution/02 - Create Azure App Service mobile apps.md

 # Create Azure App Service mobile apps

-## Mobile apps in App Service overview
+## Azure App Service mobile apps overview

 - [**Azure App Service**](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-value-prop) is a fully managed platform as a service (PaaS) offering for professional developers.
 The service brings a rich set of capabilities to web, mobile, and integration scenarios.